Tiburce Sébastiani: Napoleonic Wars

-He participated first in the expedition of Portugal led by General Junot, where he took part in the battle of Vimeiro, then in Spain, under the orders of his brother General Horace Sébastiani (1809–1811), where he distinguished in the battles of Ciudad Real, Santa-Cruz, Talaveira, Almonacid, in the passage of the Sierra Morena (where he was elevated to the rank of Knight of the Legion of Honour on 23 June 1810) and in the take of Malaga.
+He participated first in the expedition of Portugal led by General Junot, where he took part in the battle of Vimeiro, then in Spain, under the orders of his brother General Horace Sébastiani (1809–1811), where he distinguished in the battles of Ciudad Real, Santa-Cruz, Talavera, Almonacid, in the passage of the Sierra Morena (where he was elevated to the rank of Knight of the Legion of Honour on 23 June 1810) and in the take of Malaga.
 He received command of mobile columns, at the head of which he fought in turn the Spaniards and the English, notably at Motril, which he captured, and under the walls of Gibraltar.

 Called in 1812 to the Grande Armée, he was appointed aide-de-camp to the Count of Narbonne.
 He participated in the campaign of Russia, showed bravery there at the battle of Borodino, and was part of the vanguard that entered Moscow, as squadron commander of the 11th regiment of Horse Chasseurs.
 He was made Colonel in 1813 at the battle of Dresden and fought at the battles of Leipzig and Hanau.
 He showed real courage during the 1814 campaign and at the battle of Ligny.
 Very weak, he could not take part in the battle of Waterloo.
 After a final battle in Patte-d'Oie to protect the retreat of the French army, he retired with the remains of the army behind the Loire.